Danny Tarkanian: 2010 U.S. Senate election

 In 2009, Tarkanian announced that he would run against Democratic U.S. Senator Harry Reid.
 Before other candidates entered the primary, Tarkanian was the front-runner for the Republican nomination.
-Former Nevada Republican chairwoman Sue Lowden and former assemblywoman Sharron Angle entered the primary field shortly after Tarkanian's announcement and quickly overtook him in the polls.
-Angle won the nomination with Tarkanian finishing third in the field.
-Angle ultimately lost the general election to Reid.
+Shortly after Tarkanian's announcement, former Nevada Republican Party chairwoman Sue Lowden and former assemblywoman Sharron Angle entered the primary field and overtook him in the polls.
+Tarkanian placed third in the primary, with Angle winning the nomination.
+Angle would go on to lose the general election to Reid.

 2012 U.S. House election

-In January 2012, he announced he would run in the newly created Nevada's 4th congressional district.
+In January 2012, he announced he would run in Nevada's 4th congressional district.
 The district includes most of northern Clark County, as well as all or part of the rural counties of Esmeralda, Lincoln, Lyon, Mineral, Nye and White Pine.
 46% of the district were registered Democrats, higher than the statewide average of 43%.
 Registered Republicans were 33% of the district, while they made up 35% statewide.